 In the King Lab, we use sophisticated mathematical, computational, and statistical tools to advance our theoretical understanding of ecological and evolutionary processes.
 We formalize scientific hypotheses as mathematical models to make precise predictions and powerful inference.
 One major focus of our research is the ecology and evolution of infectious diseases.
 We formulate mathematical models and confront them with data to learn about the mechanisms that operate in the host-pathogen interaction and about how they are likely to evolve.
 Students and postdocs in the lab have a wide range of interests; the common thread is the use of rigorous theoretical approaches on fundamental questions in ecology and evolutionary biology.

-The lab accepts graduate students through Ecology & Evolutionary Biology, Applied & Interdisciplinary Mathematics, and Bioinformatics.
+The lab accepts graduate students through Ecology & Evolutionary Biology, Applied & Interdisciplinary Mathematics, Bioinformatics, and Data Science.
 Students interested in applying should have a strong quantitative background, some experience with scientific computation, and a burning interest in developing and testing theory for real ecological systems.
 Please contact Prof. King if you're interested in joining us.